 “When I was pregnant, I was terrified of childbirth.
 I was a broken record with every mom I knew, asking over and over again for frank descriptions of what contractions felt like and getting really frustrated when they couldn’t come up with a clear explanation.
 Now I am one of those moms—I get it.
 You can’t really compare it to anything because there’s nothing like it.
 The most helpful thing I can say is to make a fist as tightly as you possibly can and then imagine some force that makes it 1,000 times tighter.
 The pressure hurts.
 But to me, the worst thing wasn’t the pain; it was the discomfort.
 The whole experience felt like having to go to the bathroom (not number one) in the worst way without getting any relief for hours.
 I kept jumping up and demanding to go to the bathroom, which was uneventful, and it was a process since I was being induced and hooked up to 1,000 things.
 Once I got an epidural at nine centimetres, I could still feel the contractions, but they were different.
 They were just painless waves of tightening in my stomach and were actually really helpful to tell me when to push.” – Casey

-“My labor pains felt like someone was squeezing my insides.
+“My labour pains felt like someone was squeezing my insides.
 I didn’t want any drugs.
 I went 20 hours with no medication, and then I couldn’t take the pain anymore and demanded the medication, but the doctors took so long that I started crying.
-I have two children and, with the second pregnancy, the labor pain was so bad, I threw up.” – Tamara, blogger at Simply T Nicole
+I have two children and, with the second pregnancy, the labour pain was so bad, I threw up.” – Tamara, blogger at Simply T Nicole

 “I went in a few days before my due date and they hooked me up to a machine that measures contractions.
 While I was hooked up to the machine, I kept telling my husband that I was really hungry.
 When the doctor returned, he stated that ‘Yes, I was having contractions.’
 I told him I didn’t feel them.
 I was confusing my contractions for hunger pains.
 I thought I was hungry, but I was actually contracting.” – Jennifer